gihanb/takehome-assesment/README.md

 <h3> Customizations Available </h3>

-You can define databse username and passwords as you like via command line parameters and default username and password are on the application configuration file.
+You can define database username and passwords as you like via command line parameters and default username and password are on the application configuration file.

 1st argument will be username and second argument will be the password